avih/shcmp/README.md

 Usage: shcmp [-h|--help] [--NOERR] [--NOTRIM] [--] <arguments>
 Run different shells with <arguments> and cluster them by output.
 --NOERR: capture and cluster by stdout only, else (default) stdout+stderr.
---NOTRIM: don't trim trailing newlines from the outputs.
+--NOTRIM: don't trim trailing newlines from the outputs display.
 ```

 ## Example: